-Date of Revision Summary of Revision Person Responsible 2007.07.30 #29 The Chief of Police assess the training programs delivered by the Training and Education Unit to determine whether or not there are alternative and more cost effective methods of delivery.
+Date of Povision Summary of Revision Person Responsible PE a a constant of the period The Chief of Police assess the training programs delivered by the Training and Education Unit to determine whether or not there are alternative and more cost effective methods of delivery.
 All new training requirements be evaluated in regard to the most appropriate method of delivery.
-In addition, the concept of e-learning should be further developed particularly for "refresher" training.
-Procedures be developed in regards to the evaluation of e-learning opportunities, as well as the scheduling of such training.
-In addition, the increased use of simulation training should also be reviewed and special consideration be given to an evaluation of the simulation training technology currently in use in the UK and elsewhere.
-E-learning is included as a training strategy and all courses will be monitored to ensure best practices. #30 The Chief of Police ensure that Toronto police officers who have been assigned instructional responsibilities have attended the required "train the trainer" courses or their equivalent.
-The Superintendent of T&E will ensure that instructors receive train-the-trainer courses. #38 The Chief of Police review the policy relating to the reimbursement of tuition fees for Toronto police officers attending university or college courses and direct that any reimbursement of tuition fees to Toronto police officers be restricted to those university or college courses directly related to the oplicing responsibilities of the officer.
-Reimbursement is restricted to courses directly related to policing responsibilities.
-F. Darren Smith Superintendent #2411 Training & Education
+In addition, the concept of elearning should be further developed particularly for "refresher" training.
+Procedures be developed in regards to the evaluation of elearning opportunities, as well as the scheduling of such training.
+In addition, the increased use of simulation training should also be reviewed and special consideration be given to an evaluation of the simulation training strategy and all courses will be monitored to ensure the Detartices. #30 The Chief of Police ensure that Toronto police officers who have been assigned instructional responsibilities have attended the required "train the trainer" courses or their equivalent.
+The Superintendent of T&E will ensure that instructors receive train-the-trainer courses. #38 The Chief of Police review the policy relating to the reimbursement of tuition fees for Toronto police officers attending university or college courses and direct that any reimbursement of tuition fees to Toronto police officers be restricted to those university or college courses directly related to the policing responsibilities of the officer.
+Reimbursement is restricted to courses F. Darren Smith Superintendent #2411 Training & Education

-Date of Revision Summary of Revision Person Responsible Date of Revision 2007.07.30 #39 The Chief of Police review the level of tuition fees charged to police officers from other police services or from other organizations attending courses organized by the Toronto Police Service with a view to charging amounts which are more in line with actual training costs.
+#39 The Chief of Police review the level of tuition fees charged to police officers from other police services or from other organizations attending courses organized by the Toronto Police Service with a view to charging amounts which are more in line with actual training costs.
 In addition, any tuition fees waived for police officers attending from other police services or organizations be appropriately authorized in writing.
 The Superintendent of T&E will ensure that fees charged for courses are as approved by T&E and reflect the actual costs of the training and that any waived fees are recorded.
 Further reviewed and amended, as follows: New Human Relations Training (ethics/integrity and diversity) component (implemented 2006/01/01) Enhancement to the deployment of probationary police officers, (implemented 2006.09.11) Appendix A, updated Ministry and TPS Accreditations and Requirements Appendix B, updated to include the new HRTS component page in the Course Training Standard Format Amended to include information contained in the new Procedure (14-36) Participation in a Learning Opportunity (R.O.
-2007.07.05 - 0918) Reviewed and revised per Police Service's Board direction "to report once every three years on SDLP" (Board Minutes # P416/2000, and #P308/2004, refer) Training on the Automated External Defibrillator (AED) added -
+2007.07.05 - 0918) Reviewed and revised per Police Service's Board direction "to report once every three years on SDLP" (Board Minutes # P416/2000, and #P308/2004, refer) Training on the Automated External Defibrillator (AED) added